 See also: Free Training Template

 Now, there are 2 common methods to calculate your heart rate training zones: 1.
 The percentages of your maximal heart rate.
 2. The percentages of your heart rate reserve.
 The second method is superior as it also takes your resting heart rate into account.
 Measure your resting heart rate first thing in the morning and your maximal heart rate with a 3x 600m all out effort that includes a 2min rest.

-The formula is rather simple: Target Heart Rate = ((max HR − resting HR) × %Intensity) + resting HR.
+The formula is simple: Target Heart Rate = ((max HR − resting HR) × %Intensity) + resting HR.
 For example, a runner with a maximal heart rate of 190bpm and a resting heart rate of 50bpm intends to run a marathon pace workout at 75% of his VO2max: ((190 – 50)) x 0.7) + 50 = 148bpm.
-Note that your pace for all workout zones will improve with rising fitness levels despite your heart rate being constant.
+Your pace for all workout zones will improve with rising fitness levels despite your heart rate being constant.

 HEART RATE ZONES FOR DIFFERENT WORKOUTS

 Recovery runs are usually in the range of 50 – 60% of your heart rate reserve (HRR).
 Rather than to advance your fitness, their purpose is getting your muscles ready for the next hard workout.
-For relative beginners, injury-prone runners, and Masters athletes, I recommend cross training instead to allow for a prolonged period of connective tissue repair.
-Overall training volume plays a role as well.
+For relative beginners, injury-prone runners, and Masters athletes, I recommend cross training instead to allow for more time of connective tissue repair.
+Overall training volume factors in as well.